yongmin-park/CDD-Project/README.md

 # CDD-Project
-A repository for Concurrent Distributed Device Project
+A repository for Year 4 Concurrent Distributed Device Development Project